 A cross-section is provided here.
 Note that, in contrast to the light tanks M3A1 and M3A3, the turret traverse mechanism is now underneath the turret basket floor thanks to the lower height taken up by the new power train.
+The reason for the raised rear hull can be seen, with the engine radiators placed above the engines.
 (Picture from TM 9-1727C Ordnance Maintenance--Hydra-matic Transmission and Propeller Shafts for Light Tanks M5, M5A1, and 75-mm Howitzer Motor Carriage M8.)

 The rear of the vehicle is detailed in this image.
 (Picture from TM 9-1727C Ordnance Maintenance--Hydra-matic Transmission and Propeller Shafts for Light Tanks M5, M5A1, and 75-mm Howitzer Motor Carriage M8.)